Quick Answer

 • Shared office spaces and coworking hubs

-David, who runs an accounting firm, attends several local business meetups each month.
-He meets a lot of people in a short time.
-Writing notes on the back of business cards works for him, but searching LinkedIn later does not.
-A QR code printed on his card gives him a faster way to connect while the conversation is fresh.
+If you attend several local business meetups each month, you meet a lot of people in a short time.
+Writing notes on the back of business cards works for review.
+Searching LinkedIn later often does not.
+A QR code printed on the card gives you a faster way to connect while the conversation is still fresh.

 What a LinkedIn QR Code Actually Does